14 Days

 Or stay around town and enjoy the best of South Tyrol’s cuisine, wine, and hospitality.

-• Leave Merano after breakfast and cycle through numerous orchards and vineyards on the South Tyrolean Wine Road.
+Leave Merano after breakfast and cycle through numerous orchards and vineyards on the South Tyrolean Wine Road.
 Visit Lana, one of the most ancient fruit-growing villages in the area and witness the elaborately carved Schnatterpeck Altar.
-Admire the many fortresses, castles, and ruins such as Hocheppan on your way to Lake Caldaro See.
+Admire the many fortresses, castles, and ruins such as Hocheppan on your way past Lake Caldaro to Newmarkt/Egna.

-• Cycle on bike paths along the river Adige via the old Tyrolean border town of Rovereto to Mori.
+Cycle on bike paths along the river Adige via the old Tyrolean border town of Rovereto to Mori.
 From here, the route leads westward to Lake Garda.
 In Mori try the world-famous pistachio ice-cream in the Gelateria Bologna or a freshly squeezed fruit juice.
-After a short climb onto Passo S. Giovanni (150 metres), you will head down to the lake to Riva.
+After a short climb onto Passo S. Giovanni (150 metres), you will head down to the lake at Torbole.

-The afternoon will be spent relaxing on a 4 hour cruise travelling the length of Lake Garda, Italy’s largest lake.
+In the afternoon we board a boat to cruise the length of Lake Garda, Italy’s largest lake.
 Lake Garda marks the southern extent of the European Alps with high mountains to the north of the lake and the flatlands to the south.
-We overnight at the southern end of the lake.
+We overnight at the southern end of the lake in Desenzano.
+A short ride from the pier takes us to our hotel.

-• Cycle on flat roads then through the hills of the "Monti Berici," the excursion area of Vicenza, with beautiful views over the city.
-In the old town of Vicenza, you can still feel the spirit of Palladio, the famous architect of the Middle Ages.
+Cycle on flattish roads through rolling farmland, then take on the hills of the "Monti Berici," the holiday area of Vicenza, with beautiful views over the city.
+In the rustic old town of Vicenza, you can still feel the spirit of Palladio, the famous architect of the Middle Ages.

 Itinerary is subject to change.